• Navigation icon for News

 A hatch covered in plexiglass is said to be in operation - this is where customers order, pay and receive their food.
 It’s also understood that plywood is in place to deter vandals.

-The fast-food eatery’s dining room has been unavailable to sit in since 2020 and the hatch door is reportedly propped open at all time.
+The fast-food eatery’s dining room has been unavailable to sit in since 2020, initially closing to comply with COVID-19 restrictions.

 Advert